HOME COUNTRY: RWANDA

 Tell us about how you chose your major.

-One of the most interesting and thought provoking Political Science classes I have taken at John Carroll is Political Thought, which is taught by Professor Mindy Peden.
+One of the most interesting and thought provoking Political Science classes I took at John Carroll was Political Thought, which was taught by Professor Mindy Peden.
 The class pushed me to be more open to different ideas and perspectives.
-The class was also not just a lecture.
-The class was discussion-based.
+The class was also not just a lecture, it was discussion based.
 Therefore, it gave students the opportunity to share their opinion and learn from other people.
 These are the type of classes where you learn not just by memorizing information but by listening to other people’s opinions regarding current issues.
 These are the types of classes that allow students to realize that we are not different after all and actually have more in common than we think we do.

 Share a great experience related to your major or future career that stands out.

-Every political science class I have had has made my John Carroll experience an even better one.
-Through my classes I have met people from different backgrounds.
-I have also met many faculty and staff members who I know I will be able to keep in touch with even after I graduate.
-It is every single experience put together that makes my time at John Carroll an unforgettable one.
+Every political science class I had made my John Carroll experience an even better one.
+Through my classes I met people from different backgrounds.
+I also met many faculty and staff members who I know I will be able to keep in touch with for years to come.
+It is every single experience put together that made my time at John Carroll an unforgettable one.
 I will never forget the amount of times I ended up in a professor’s office to ask a question about the material but ended up staying for an hour talking about what I want to do with my life in the future.
 It is these moments that make John Carroll different from other schools.
 Professors actually know their students by name and are willing to help you and make sure you succeed.

 If you have had an internship, please tell us that story.